It’s a brand-new year and already we all seem to have hit the ground running in our various fields of endeavour.

 “GRA restate that the consolidated contract which is a risk-reward contract seeks to bring efficiency in Revenue Assurance Services provided to GRA.
 SML per the contract is required to provide resources for the execution of the contract.
 By implication, if there is no value addition, SML is not paid.
 In short, the principle of risk and reward is the fulcrum of the contract.

 The Contract is for five (5) years and is performance-based and approved under Section 40 of the Public Procurement Act, Act 663, 2003.
 The Board and Management affirm that all legal and proper processes were followed in procuring the services of SML.
-SML solely financed the capital expenditures and cutting-edge that is employed in the monitoring and auditing services provided to GRA in the Downstream Petroleum Sector.”
+SML solely financed the capital expenditures and cutting-edge technology that is employed in the monitoring and auditing services provided to GRA in the Downstream Petroleum Sector.”

 Then the Presidential intervention.